-We cannot guarantee that our Share Repurchase Program will enhance long-term stockholder value.
+We cannot guarantee that the repurchases made under our Share Repurchase Program will enhance long-term stockholder value.
 Share repurchases could also increase the volatility of the trading price of our common stock and diminish our cash reserves.

-In November 2023, our board of directors authorized the Share Repurchase Program, under which we may repurchase up to \$100.0 million of shares of our outstanding common stock.
-As of March 31, 2024, we had \$33.1 million available for repurchases under the Share Repurchase Program.
-As of the date of this filing, there is no remaining availability for repurchases under the Share Repurchase Program.
-The program does not obligate us to repurchase any specific dollar amount or to acquire any specific number of shares of our common stock on any timetable or at all.
-The Share Repurchase Program could affect the trading price of our common stock, increase volatility, and diminish our cash reserves.
-We cannot guarantee that the Share Repurchase Program will enhance long-term stockholder value.
+In November 2023, our board of directors authorized the Share Repurchase Program to repurchase up to \$100.0 million of shares of our outstanding common stock.
+As of June 30, 2024, we had no remaining balance available for repurchases under the Share Repurchase Program.
+Any future share repurchases could affect the trading price of our common stock, increase volatility, and diminish our cash reserves.
+We cannot guarantee that the repurchases made under the Share Repurchase Program will enhance long-term stockholder value.